 - Do you have the right platform to deploy rapid application development?
 The success of your RAD project depends on visibility and ease of collaboration.
 Consider a low-code development platform that uses intuitive visual builders such as drag-and-drop components, so line-of-business (LOB) users can configure simple updates without adding to the IT waitlist.

-An enterprise information management (EIM) platform supports application creation and development by providing a low-code framework for configuring business apps.
+A low-code content services platform supports application creation and development by providing a low-code framework for configuring business apps.

 Building on such a platform can:

 - Reduce the number of information silos and disparate solutions that need to be supported

 - Provide out-of-the-box functionality that can be rapidly expanded, modified, improved and configured to meet complex process needs or changing requirements

 - Minimize the need for resource-intensive custom coding and multiple vendors

 - Offer a lower total cost for solution development